SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-sql-snowflake.md

   - airflow
 ---

+Prophecy's Copilot - a delightful tool for interactively building data transformations - is now fully extended to Snowflake.

-At Prophecy, we've added [low-code SQL capabilities](https://www.prophecy.io/blog/announcing-prophecy-3-0-low-code-sql-transformations) to our platform, so users can build highly performant queries on par with the best analytics engineers without needing to be coding experts.
-We built this feature on top of [dbt Core™️ ](https://github.com/dbt-labs/dbt-core), an open-source tool for managing SQL-based data transformations.
-With low-code SQL, our customers can build complex queries visually, and the tool automatically translates them into optimized SQL code in Git that’s fully open and accessible to all.
-This makes it simpler for more people to work with data and extract insights.
+With Copilot for Snowflake, our customers can build complex queries visually, and the tool automatically translates them into optimized SQL code in Git.
+No more proprietary formats!
+Code in Git (representing visual designs) means more people can work with data and extract insights.

+We built Copilot for Snowflake on top of [dbt Core™️ ](https://github.com/dbt-labs/dbt-core), an open-source tool for managing SQL-based data transformations.
+Users take advantage of Git and dbt Core™️ best practices without needing to be coding experts.
+You'll soon notice: Copilot is not only translating visual designs to code, Copilot is also making helpful suggestions every step of the way.

-This quick start gets you up and running with low-code SQL on Snowflake.
-After completing this guide you'll be ready to schedule SQL jobs on [Airflow](getting-started-with-low-code-airflow.md)
+This quick-start gets you up and running with **building data transformations using Copilot for Snowflake.** Ready to schedule SQL queries and models?
+Prophecy supports [Airflow](/docs/low-code-jobs/airflow/setup/setup.md) for Job Scheduling.

 #### You will need